-If you are not a programmer, it is important for you outsource these services because if you mess with a .htaccess file, your website can easily breakdown.
+If you are not a programmer, it is important for you to outsource these services because if you mess with a .htaccess file, your website can easily breakdown.

 4) Rel Canonical:

 Lastly, you can handle the Canonical issue by using Rel Canonical.
-These are tags which you can add to the <head> section of a page to specify the URL you want to be used in that specific page.
+These are tags that you can add to the <head> section of a page to specify the URL you want to be used in that specific page.